belarba/deco_backend_api/README.md

 - *JSON File Import*: Create a list of records with UTF-8 problems, to review it and consider ways to address them without just ignoring these records.

+- *Records read and pagination*: I don't think my approach is the best possible.
+I have the feeling that it doesn't work very well with large datasets and needs more study.

 ### Number of records imported

 After filtering the specified rules and ignoring UTF-8 errors that I encountered while reading the JSON file, I was able to import 2_343_790 records